khalilia2000/Car-ND-Vehicle-Detection-and-Tracking/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-`read_data_and_train_classifier()` (defined in lines 519 to 548 in `trackvehicles.py`) reads the trainnig images and trains a classifier.
+`read_data_and_train_classifier()` (defined in lines 519 to 548 in `trackvehicles.py`) reads the training images and trains a classifier.
 The following pipeline is used:
 - I started by reading in all the vehicle and non-vehicle images using `read_datasets()` function (defined in lines 41 to 118 of `helperfunctions.py`).
-The datasets are split into training and test datasets such that all images in test datasets form a consequtive block to avoid cross-contamination between training and test datasets (note this may occur due to the close/consecutive images in the datasets that are extracted from a video stream.).
+The datasets are split into training and test datasets such that all images in test datasets form a consecutive block to avoid cross-contamination between training and test datasets (note this may occur due to the close/consecutive images in the datasets that are extracted from a video stream.).
 In forming the datasets, additional images were extracted from the AUTTI dataset and were added to both vehicle and non-vehicle datasets.
-I also added the horizontally flipped images to completment the datasets.
+I also added the horizontally flipped images to complement the datasets.
 The total number of vehicle and non-vehicle images included in the datasets were 60,000, and 60,000 respectively.
 About 20% of the images were set aside for testing the classifier and the rest were used for training the classifier (line # of `helperfunctions.py`).
 Below are a few examples of the `vehicle` and `non-vehicle` dataset classes:

 | Example Training Image - Vehicle | Example Training Image - Non-Vehicle |
 |:--------------------------------:|:------------------------------------:|
 | <img src="./output_images/vehicles.png" alt="Example of vehicle images in training dataset" height =750 width=144> | <img src="./output_images/non_vehicles.png" alt="Example of non-vehicle images in training dataset" height =750 width=144> |

 - `extract_features_from_datasets()` is then called (defined in lines 83 to 161 in `trackvehicles.py`), which in turn calls:
   - `extract_features()` (defined in lines 183 to 247 in `helperfunctions.py`).
-This function was used to extract all the features for training and test datasets that correspond to both vehciles and non-vehicles.
+This function was used to extract all the features for training and test datasets that correspond to both vehicles and non-vehicles.
 Features such as spatial bins, color histogram features and HOG features were extracted.
 The parameters controlling the feature extraction characteristics (e.g. orient, pix_per_cell, cell_per_block, hog_channel, spatial_size, hist_bins, etc.) are defined as global variables and are initialized in lines 41 to 51 of `trackvehicles.py`.
 This function calls:
     - `color_hist()` (defined in lines 165 to 179 of `helperfunctions.py`) to extract color histogram features;
     - `bin_spatial()` (defined in lines 153 to 161 of `helperfunctions.py`) to extract spatial features; and
     - `get_hog_features()` (defined in lines 123 to 149 of `helperfunctions.py`) to extract the hog features.

 I randomly plotted the resulting HOG features images using various color spaces and found out that the vehicles are reasonably better visible/identifiable in YCrCb color space.
-The first 2 channels provide the most informatin that is required for classifying the vehicles/non-vehicles.
+The first 2 channels provide the most information that is required for classifying the vehicles/non-vehicles.

 Here are examples of the resulting hog-images using `YCrCb`, `HSV` and `RGB` color spaces and HOG parameters of `orientations=14`, `pixels_per_cell=(16, 16)` and `cells_per_block=(3, 3)`: